kworam/ProcScript/README.md

 	}

 then I can write a Proc that inputs or outputs a `Point` object.
-For example, this Proc receives a `Point` object as input:
+For example, this Proc takes a `Point` object as input:

 	var PointProc = PS.defineProc({